 The optimal sleep environment is pitch black dark, super quiet, slightly cool, and just a touch on the humid side.
 Do whatever you can to create this optimal environment.
 You can:

-• Use earplugs.
-My favourite ones are Mack’s Snoozers.
+- Use earplugs.
+My favourite ones are Mack’s and you can check them out here: https://sleepanddreams.com/recommended-products/

-• Drown out any remaining noise with a sound generator.
-My favourite one is the Sound Therapy Relaxation System from ObusForme.
-But you can also find free white noise loops on YouTube and pump it through a small bluetooth speaker.
+- Drown out any remaining noise with a white noise sound generator.
+There is an excellent one listed in my recommended products, but you can also find free white noise loops on YouTube and pump it through a small bluetooth speaker.

 Choose the Right Room